tenzir/tenzir/doc/vast.1.md

 Synopsis:

-  *start*
+  *start* [*arguments*]

-Start a node at the specified endpoint.
+Start a node.

+Available *arguments*:

+`-a` *query*
+   A query for aging out historical data periodically.
+Do not set this before careful consideration!
+Hits for this query are deleted without backup.

+`f` *interval*
+   Frequency for running the aging query and deleting all hits.

 ### stop